Annie Goodrich Nurse Practitioner Fellowship

 • Peripartum clinic

-• Experience in court with a guardian ad litem and a forensic psychiatry didactic
+• Experience in court with a guardian ad litem (GAL) and a forensic psychiatry didactic

 Adult & Geriatric Tracks: